 After engaging in BLS, our trauma therapist will help you recover from any lingering triggers that might cause you to reassociate that traumatic memory with other memories again.
 We’ll help you recover from each traumatic event influencing your present.

-At No Matter What Recovery, our licensed and trained therapists offer EMDR therapy as part of our individualized treatment plans in all our levels of care.
-Our program focuses on addressing the root cause of addiction and mental health concerns, including underlying trauma.
+At No Matter What Recovery, our licensed and trained therapists offer EMDR therapy as part of individualized treatment plans across all levels of care.
+Our program focuses on addressing the root causes of addiction and mental health conditions, including unresolved trauma, anxiety, depression, and other co-occurring challenges.
+We proudly provide trauma-informed and LGBTQ+ affirming care, recognizing that many individuals in the queer community have experienced rejection, discrimination, identity-related stress, or other forms of emotional trauma connected to substance use.

 Our highest level of care for trauma recovery would be our partial hospitalization program, also known as PHP treatment.
 Our PHP program involves a patient coming in to our treatment center for 8 or more hours per day, ever day of the week.
 Outside of residential treatment, it is the highest level of care a person can seek for trauma.